 - Trout lily

-In zones 4-7, most of the above mentioned spring blooming bulbs are planted in fall, then just left to grow and naturalize for years before they need dividing or replacing.
+In zones 4 through 7, most of the above-mentioned spring blooming bulbs are planted in fall, then just left to grow and naturalize for years before they need dividing or replacing.
 In zone 8 or higher, winters can be too warm for these plants to receive their required dormancy period, so they may only live for one season before getting dug up and stored in a cool location or just discarded.

-Spring bloomers like daffodil, tulip and hyacinth generally require a cold, dormancy period of 10-14 weeks in order to bloom properly.
+Spring bloomers like daffodil, tulip, and hyacinth generally require a cold, dormancy period of 10 to 14 weeks in order to bloom properly.
 Warmer parts of zone 8 may not provide cool enough winter temperatures.
 Plant producers that specialize in potted arrangements and some southern gardeners will mock cool winter weather by storing bulbs in a refrigerator before planting them.

 Additional Planting Time for Zone 8 Bulbs

 Besides spring blooming bulbs, which need to be planted in fall to early winter, there are also summer blooming bulbs, which are planted in spring and normally do not require a chilling period.
 Summer flowering bulbs include: